viewsdevelop/lab-angular-secrets/readme.md

   - `formInfo` object, to store all the information of the form.
   - `error`, to store the error it could be generated during the signup process.
   - `login()` method to handle the request.
-- Once the user has logged in, we have to redirect him to the `/private` page.
+- Once the user has logged in, we have to redirect them to the `/private` page.

 #### Iteration 9: Private Component

 To finish up this exercise, we have to load the user information and show it in the page.
 We will basically show the user's secret.
 We will use the user information we have in the `Session` service we created before.

-**The user have to be logged in to access this page.
-If he is not logged in, we have to redirect him to the login page.**
+**The user has to be logged in to access this page.
+If they are not logged in, we have to redirect them to the login page.**

 ![](https://s3-eu-west-1.amazonaws.com/ih-materials/uploads/upload_60458338000b8fc9d4d75d22cd232f5f.png)